nikiada/SillyGeese-soen341projectF2023/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.

+#Install Angular

+First install node.js with your browser.

+Then, with a terminal install angular and angular cli

+`npm install angular`
+`npm install angular-cli`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.